Squish measurement and adjustment on 2 stroke engines

 6. Reassemble the engine.

-1. Remove the cylinder.
+1. Remove the cylinder and the piston ring.
 If a new cylinder and piston is used, do not put the ring on the piston.
-This will save trouble when taking the cylinder on and off.

 3. Measure the squish per section "B" above steps 3-5.

 4. Subtract the measured value from the specified value.
-Use the higher specification (e.g. 0.70mm for the Top 80) because it is always safer to have too much squish than too little.
+Use the higher specification, if one is given (e.g. 0.70mm for the Top 80), because it is always safer to have too much squish than too little.
 The difference will be the thickness of the gasket needed.
 Note: the gasket will compress when the cylinder head and cylinder are torqued down so a thicker uncompressed gasket must be used.
 Gaskets compress to about 70% of the uncompressed (unused) value i.e. they compress about 30%.
 This must be calculated when determining the gasket thickness.
 For example, if a 0.30mm gasket is needed, install a gasket that is 0.43mm uncompressed (0.30 ÷ 0.70 = 0.43).
 Choose a gasket of the next greater thickness if you do not have the exact sized gasket that you need.

 D. Reinstall the cylinder and head